se-passau/thor-avm/replication/README.md

 The resulting CSV file can be sourced using `read.table` & friends in R.

+# Changelog

+The original setup by Sayyad et al. is a customized and extended fork of JMetal 4.0 (as released in 2011).
+To allow us to run a differentiated replication, as well as to parametrize the experimental runs without the need for modifying the Java sources directly, we contributed the following changes:

+* ...

 # References

 * [A. S. Sayyad, J. Ingram, T. Menzies and H. Ammar (2013): _Scalable product line configuration: A straw to break the camel's back_, Proc.
 IEEE/ACM 28th Int.
 Conf.
 Automated Softw.
 Eng.
 (ASE'13), pp. 465-474, IEEE](http://dx.doi.org/10.1109/ASE.2013.6693104)